TheArcherST/logicExpressionsParser/README.md

 And file cases_creator.py adds next feature: you can write letters into statement and look for answers in all cases.
+Note that you must write `?` before your letter or name.

 For example:

-`a & true`
+`?a & true`

 ```

-a   result
+?a   result
 --- ------
 0   False
 1   True